schmaustech/hypershift-blog/README.md

 applied CustomResourceDefinition /nodepools.hypershift.openshift.io
 ~~~

-Once the installation completes we can validate that we have a hypershift namespace an a running operator within it:
+Once the installation of the operator completes we can validate that we have a hypershift namespace an a running operator within it:

 ~~~bash
 $ oc get po -n hypershift